 Mashed Potatoes Recipe

 When my friend Autumn and I were making these mashed potatoes I was skeptical.
 There was very little butter, but a lot of cream cheese and sour cream.
 How on earth was I going to send mashed potatoes to my table without 2 sticks of butter?!?
 But after I tried the first bite I was officially converted.
-I still love my “skins on” mashed potatoes recipe, but thank goodness these were brought into my life.
 While the “skins on” recipe is beyond rich, this one brings a level of ridiculously smooth texture that I had not experienced in a homemade mashed potato before.

 Another perk about this recipe is how easy mashed potatoes are!
 When I went to mash the boiled potatoes I was shocked by how quickly they blend with the cream cheese and sour cream and develop into the gorgeous creamy texture that we all want in our mashed potatoes recipe.
 Normally I will bust out a hand-held mixer or ricer to make sure the potatoes are all properly mashed, but there was no need with this recipe.